grid-line

 Conclusion

-That concludes our list of 8 transformative event trends.
+That concludes our list of the top trends impacting the event and meeting space.

 Event tech will likely continue to proliferate in 2024 and beyond.

-And whether they happen online, offline, or in a hybrid model, events that remain flexible, prioritize safety, and emphasize meaning will likely become the norm.
+And whether they happen online, offline, or in a hybrid model, events that remain flexible and prioritize memorable experiences will likely become the norm.